zea2/DeviceManager/docs/source/user_guide/concepts.rst

 ``Device`` it has the following ones:

 - | ``vendor_id``
-  | The manufacturer code provided by the USB committee
+  | The manufacturer code provided by the USB committee.
+If you want to know the manufacturer name,
+    use the property ``vendor_name``.

 - | ``product_id``
-  | The model code provided by the device's manufacturer
+  | The model code provided by the device's manufacturer.
+To get the model name, call the property
+    ``product_name``.

 - | ``revision_id``
   | The revision code